Col. William Henry Crawford

 William Crawford was commissioned ensign by the governor of Virginia in the military service beginning in 1755.
 Crawford faught in the French and Indian War, participation in both General Edward Braddock's campaign in 1755 and came out of the battle with honor and was recommended by Washington for promotion.
 He was commissioned captain and accompanied the Forbes Expedition in the capture of Fort Duquesne in 1758 under Washington.
 After a brief peaceful time he also served in Pontiac's Rebellion.

+The Crawford Cabin that William Crawford built on the banks of the Youghiogheny, what is now known as Connellsville, Pennsylvania has been authentically reconstructed in honor of Colonel William Crawford.
+It was then known as Stewart's Crossings from the fact that William Stewart had lived there in 1753.
+He first traveled over the mountains in 1758 as an officer in the Army of General Forbes.
+Crawford was impressed with the western country & resolved to make it his home.
+However Hostile Indians prevented him from homesteading until 1765.
 In that year Crawford and his half-brother, Hugh Stephonson, came over the mountains via Braddock's Road.
 Coming to the Youghiogheny River, they surveyed a tract of land and erected a log cabin.
 The following year, Crawford, his wife and four children moved into the one-room cabin.
 It was a humble dwelling, fourteen by sixteen feet in size, yet many illustrious men were entertained within, including George Washington, Crawford's life-long friend.
 During the next several years he served as a land agent for George Washington and was also a local judge.
+Crawford participated in Lord Dunmore's War in 1774, destroying two native villages in Ohio.
+It was a war against the Shawnee Indians of the Ohio Valley.
+The Indians had been attacking frontier settlements, and many of the settlers had fled the area.

 Crawford served with the distinction during the Revolutionary War and was commissioned Colonel of the 7th Virginia in 1776.
 He and his men were with Washington at the crossing of the delaware, and he served in the battles of Trenton, Princeton, Brandywine and Germantown, before becoming involved in protecting the western frontier.
 He participated in Andrew Brodhead's attack of the Delaware Indians at Coshocton in 1781.
 The same year he resigned from the militia, choosing to retire from military service.